-- What makes the news media "tick". - How to effectively interact with members of the news media, to get your messages out & also how to be proactive with YOUR storytelling. - That YOU should be the one in control, not reporters. (informal survey)
+- What makes the news media "tick". - How to effectively interact with members of the news media, to get your messages out (especially during a crisis). - That YOU should be the one in control, not reporters. (informal survey)

 MEDIA 101 - The Basics